While education is our primary focus, ensuring the safety of all of our students is definitely our number one priority!

-It is a legal requirement that all of our staff, including our part-time, contract, relief workers and all support workers have met Australian police clearance levels to enable them to work in our school.
-This includes any volunteers, consultants and workers who may come on to our site at a time when children may be present, have a valid Working with Children Check.
+All of our staff, including our part-time, contract, relief workers, support workers and our volunteers, consultants and workers who may come on to our site at a time when children may be present, have a valid Working with Children Check.

 The process for volunteers:

 With all images that the school makes public, every effort is made to use only children with relevant consents, to present students in a positive light and to maintain the safety of our students.

 At the start of every year, families are asked to complete a Privacy and Copyright Consent Form.
 We make every effort to ensure that only images featuring children with relevant consents are used for promotional purposes.
 The front office holds a full list of names and consent levels, all class teachers are aware of the specifics relating to the children in their class and school photographers are also aware of this.